-There are many ways to approach endurance training as we are inspired by what our peers and elites alike accomplish in their training cycles or races.
+There are many ways to approach endurance training as we are inspired by what our peers and professionals accomplish in their training or races.
 It is great to be inspired by our community.
 However, it is important to remember there is only one YOU.
 Your body and mind are unique.
 There is a unique formula on how to train your body type, your lifestyle, and your mind to reach your goals.

 THREE PRINCIPLES TO AVOID INJURY